 Ramadan is a month for sharing, and sharing the sweetest things – both literally and metaphorically.
 People in Ramadan express their care and greet others by cooking for one other.
 Most of the Arabic expats in the region like to live their traditions by making well-known Eid desserts.
 Family and friends meet to prepare a collection of Ma’amoul.
 Filled with dates and pistachio or walnuts, all participate in making the dough, placing this in wooden molds and baking – for a sweet Eid dessert for sharing.

-With activities taking place late into the evening after breaking the fast, people don’t tend to sleep as much, as they embrace the spirit of Ramadan — from praying to cooking and inviting each other to iftar or suhour.
+With activities taking place late into the evening after breaking the fast, people don’t tend to sleep as much, as they embrace the spirit of Ramadan — from praying to cooking and inviting each other to iftar or suhoor.
 Kids also enjoy this month their way especially in the middle of the month for the Girgian night.
-Girgian is a tradition in the Gulf region which sees children dress up in traditional costume and walk around the neighbourhood knocking on doors, singing traditional songs to collect treats and toys from neighbours.
+Girgian is a tradition in the Gulf region which sees children dress up in traditional costumes and walk around the neighborhood knocking on doors, and singing traditional songs to collect treats and toys from neighbors.
 It’s a night they look forward to for the whole year.

 Smoothies – they’re all over your Instagram feed.
 Literally, everywhere you look, there’s a delicious…